miniblog/.github/profile/README.md

 # Miniblog

 Miniblog is a minimal blogging system, written in object-oriented PHP, aimed primarily at developers.
-It is an ongoing experiment in minimal/sustainable software design.
-The aim is to create a blogging system that provides only the features that are really needed, only those that bring real value.
+There are no plugins or themes, and there is no complicated setup.
+The focus is blogging.

 Find out more by reading the [Miniblog documentation](https://github.com/miniblog/engine/blob/main/README.md).